 Sellers and Establishment Owners

 A seller is a retail business that is licensed or permitted to sell alcoholic beverages.
-This can include anything from a liquor store to a grocery store that sells beer and wine.
-The establishment may face fines or revocation of its alcohol license for violating the law.
+This can include anything from a bar to a liquor store to a gas station or grocery store that sells beer and wine.
+A commercial establishment may face fines or revocation of its alcohol license for violating the law.

-The specific person who serves alcohol to a minor can also be subject to criminal prosecution.
+The specific person who serves or allows the purchase of alcohol to a minor can also be subject to criminal prosecution.

-For a first offense, the server may face a fine between $200 and $300 and/or 30 days in jail.
+For a first offense, the person serving or otherwise allowing the purchase of alcohol may face a fine between $200 and $300 and/or 30 days in jail.
 For a second or subsequent offense, the fine may be between $400 and $500 and/or 30 days in jail.

-Anyone who violates the law must participate in an alcohol enforcement education program.
+Anyone who violates the law must also participate in an alcohol enforcement education program.

 How Liability Is Determined

-A failure to require identification to verify the purchaser’s age is enough evidence that the law was broken.
+If the person purchasing alcohol was under 21, then a failure to require identification to verify the purchaser’s age is sufficient evidence that the law was broken.
 However, there often isn’t direct proof of a failure to require identification unless either the person who sold the alcohol admits to it or the individual who purchased it was an undercover law enforcement agent.
-Therefore, these cases often require an injured person to build a case that the seller of alcohol knew or should have known the person was not 21 years of age regardless of whether the seller requested identification.
+Therefore, these cases often require an injured person to build a case that the seller of alcohol knew or should have known the person was not 21 years of age, regardless of whether the seller requested identification.

 If you or a loved one was injured in an underage drunk driving crash, you will need to hire experienced legal counsel to prove that the business or employee who sold the alcohol violated the law.
 This evidence may include: